-In Goa, the incidences of mixed-marriages and liaisons with indigenous women resulted in a significant increase in ‘descendentes’ (those of Portuguese descent) in India.
+In Goa, mixed-marriages and liaisons with indigenous women resulted in a significant increase in ‘descendentes’ (those of Portuguese descent) in India.
 By 1540 the local population with Portuguese ancestry already numbered around 10,000.
 Another historian writes that the resultant half-caste population made significant headway toward addressing the persistent problem of inadequate man-power, creating in the process a Eurasian community that was strongly Portuguese in culture and Roman Catholic in religion.

 English historian Edgar Prestage concluded that Albuquerque had little choice in his charge to maintain Portugal’s Asian empire.

 As it was impossible to send white women to India, his scheme of mixed marriages seemed the only solution, and it was made practicable by the fact that the Portuguese had no objection to mixing their blood.
 They had already done so at home with Africans brought home by the early navigators.
 He could not keep his officers in the East, but he was anxious to maintain there a body of artisans, soldiers, and especially gunners, for his power depended, next to personal valour, on artillery.
 After his conquest of Goa, he married some hundreds of his men to natives,… and is said to have conducted the ceremony himself.